 The second president of the United States was the great John Adams.
 Adams, a close friend of Jefferson, proposed that an image of Hercules be used for America’s Great Seal.
 Adams’ design featuring Hercules was rejected by Congress in favour of the Bald Eagle, a decision Benjamin Franklin, another Founding Father, complained bitterly about in a letter to his daughter on January 26, 1784: “For my own part I wish the Bald Eagle had not been chosen the Representative of our Country.
 He is a Bird of bad moral Character.
 He does not get his Living honestly.”

-Surrounding the words “OUR RIGHTS” on the reverse of the members medallion is a consolidation of the rights listed in the first Ten Amendments to the U.S. Constitution, also known as the Bill of Rights.
+Surrounding the words “OUR RIGHTS” on the reverse of the medallion is a consolidation of the rights listed in the first Ten Amendments to the U.S. Constitution, also known as the Bill of Rights.
 The Bill of Rights was introduced by James Madison, the fourth president of the United States.
 The consolidation reads as follows: Free Speech (Amendment 1), Free Association (also Amendment 1), Self-Defense (Amendment 2), Private Property (Amendments 3, 4 and 5) and Swift Justice (Amendments 5, 6, 7 and 8).
-The right to Autonomy or self-rule completes the list because the first eight Amendments is not exhaustive, as recognised by the 9th and 10th Amendments.
+The right to Autonomy or self-rule completes the list because the first eight Amendments are not exhaustive, as recognized by the 9th and 10th Amendments.
 The concept of autonomy covers all the rights not included in the other five.

 The pictures and words on the members medallion pay tribute to the Founding Fathers, but especially to John Adams, Thomas Jefferson, Benjamin Franklin and James Madison.